phillips, hunt, walker & hanna Stay Updated With The Case

 Juanita Wright was the principal of Frances K. Sweet School.
 She never heard loud music.
 She said, “If that’s why the police were called, because the music was loud… we didn’t hear any loud music.”
 The school never felt threatened by anyone in the house.
 She’s never had problems with anyone in that house.
 She said police should have waited and not started shooting while kids were around.
 Mr. Hills’ daughter, Destiny Hill, was sitting in a bench, “kindof close” to the street when the shooting happened.
 She heard officers say, “cut down the music,” but said she couldn’t really hear any music coming from the residence.
 The garage door then closed.

 Not one single independent eyewitness saw Mr. Hill hold anything in his hand, much less a gun.
-Not one single independent eyewitness/earwitness heard any statements such as “Gun.
-Drop the Gun” or hear officers identify themselves as police.
+Not one single independent eyewitness/earwitness heard any statements such as “Sheriff’s Office” or “Gun.
+Drop the Gun” or head any officers identify themselves as police.

 Deputy Lopez followed Deputy Newman to the scene.
 Newman pulled up on the street “a little past the garage door on the east side of the garage door and I pull up right behind him, right where the garage door is.”
 Newman was “in front of the house.”
-Newman approached the western portion garage door and knocks on it.
+Newman approached the western portion of the garage door and knocked on it.
 He continued to walk east along the garage door while occasionally knocking.
 Lopez stayed near the garage while Newman went to knock on the front door.
 The music appeared to be getting louder, and so Newman looked, and the garage door was opening.
-Officers say they saw a gun in Hill’s hand as the door rose.
+Officers say they saw a gun in Hill’s hand as the door rose; we disagree.
 Newman said he first pulled his firearm when he saw the gun.
-Despite no one hearing him give any commands on scene (including Deputy Lopez), Newman said he yelled “gun” and drew his gun.
-He said he kept yelling for him to drop the gun.
-“The music was so loud, I was screaming at the top of my lungs, “gun, drop the gun,” he said.
-The garage door went down and 4 shots went through it.
+Despite no one hearing any officer give any commands on the scene (including Deputy Lopez), Newman said he yelled “gun” and drew his gun.
+He said he kept yelling for Hill to drop the gun.
+Newman said, “The music was so loud, I was screaming at the top of my lungs, “gun, drop the gun.”
+The garage door went down and 4 shots went through it as it closed.

-A gun was located in Gregory Hill’s pocket.
+A gun was located in Gregory Hill’s back pocket.
 No one has been able to link that gun to Mr. Hill at any point.
-It had no identifiable DNA, fingerprints or trace of Mr. Hill.
-There was also no blood splatter found on the gun and there was no brain matter found on the gun.
-According to forensic analysis, Mr. Hill was incapable of putting a gun back into his pocket of his sagging pants once the bullet struck his brain.
-The bullets were fired within 1.5 seconds, also not giving him time to replace the gun.
+It had no identifiable DNA, fingerprints or trace of Mr. Hill’s blood despite the garage door having brain and blood splatter on it.
+Our experts have found it significant that there was no blood splatter or brain matter found on the gun if it was in Hill’s hand as he lowered the garage door.
+Furthermore, according to forensic analysis, Mr. Hill was incapable of putting a gun back into the back pocket of his sagging pants once the bullet struck his brain.
+The bullets were fired within 1.5 seconds, also not giving Hill time to replace the gun.

 According to parent Stephanie Ann Mills (who called 911), the garage door came up quick.
 She saw the police “get startled” and one fired his gun.
 The officer visibly “jumped back.”
 And, she felt that the officers clearly “were surprised by him.”
 She never heard the officers say anything “at any point.”
 She never saw anyone on the other side of the garage door and thus never saw a gun.